 Collagen is produced within our bodies by fibroblasts and epithelial cells (2).
 We also eat collagen found in animal connective tissue (3).
 Nowadays, powdered hydrolyzed collagen derived from cattle, pigs and fish, is commercially available and can be mixed with beverages or added to certain foods.
 Many of these collagen peptide products are derived from pig and cow hides (1), primarily because they are abundant by-products and cheap to produce.

-However, fish skin-derived collagen peptides, while more costly, are significantly better absorbed, so give you more bang for your buck.
-Moreover, the risk of exposure to Creutzfeld-Jacob disease (CJD) and bovine spongiform encephalopathy (BSE), whose occurrence is associated with prions carried within bovine collagen, has led to an increased preference for fish derived hydrolyzed collagen (1,4).
-It is made from skin and bones of fresh or salt water fish and since these parts are typically discarded during fish processing, using them to make hydrolyzed collagen is environmentally friendly.
+Fish skin-derived collagen peptides are made from skin and bones of fresh or salt water fish and since these parts are typically discarded during fish processing, using them to make hydrolyzed collagen is environmentally friendly.

 Fish hydrolyzed collagen consists of smaller peptides (pieces of protein) than other sources and is consequently 1.5 times (5) more easily digested, absorbed and distributed throughout the body (2).
 When consumed, it is absorbed into the blood stream through the small intestine and carried. in particular, to the dermis, where it can remain for up to 14 days (6).
 Here, it stimulates the multiplication and motility of fibroblasts, increases collagen production including fiber density and diameter, increases hyaluronic acid production, and activates protection against UVA radiation (2).
 It also differs from other collagens because of its high content of the amino acids: lysine, glycine, proline, and hydroxyproline (2).
 Combined, these nutrients stimulate cells in the skin, joints and bones to synthesize proteins including collagen and help build body tissues including muscle, bone and skin.
 Lysine not only plays an essential role in collagen production, but also promotes healthy immune function.
 Lysine plus another amino acid called arginine, has been shown to prevent infection, which could also help prevent acne (7).
 A double-blind, study found that 12 months supplementation with lysine significantly decreased the recurrence of cold sores (8).